IBM/deploy-app-using-tekton-on-kubernetes/README.md

   git clone https://github.com/IBM/deploy-app-using-tekton-on-kubernetes.git
   ```

-  > Note: You should clone this repository to your workstation since you will need to edit some of the files before using them.
+  > Note: You should clone this repository to your workstation since you need to edit some of the files before using them.

 ## Estimated Time
-This tutorial takes about 30 minutes, after pre-requisites configuration.
+This tutorial takes about 40 minutes, after pre-requisites configuration.

 ## Section 1 - To build and deploy an application on Kubernetes Service using kubectl